Kylie Jenner's Push Present From Travis Scott Is Very Expensive & Pretty Unoriginal

 Not that Kylie Jenner seems to mind.
 Stormi Webster's mama proudly documented her "push present" (a gift presented to a new mother after she's given birth) from boyfriend and baby daddy Travis Scott on social media, and it's a doozy: a slick black Ferrari that should look SO cute next to the Ferraris she already owns.

-According to Teen Vogue, this Ferrari LaFerrari is valued at a cool $1.4 million, which amounts to roughly $150K per month of pregnancy.
+According to Teen Vogue, this Ferrari LaFerrari is valued at a cool $1.4 million (£1 million), which amounts to roughly $150K (£107K) per month of pregnancy.

 Advertisement